Ghemon

-Giovanni Luca Picariello (born 1 April 1982), known professionally as Ghemon (/it/), is an Italian rapper and singer-songwriter.
+Giovanni Luca Picariello (born in Avellino, 1 April 1982), known professionally as Ghemon (/it/), is an Italian rapper, singer-songwriter, and comedian.

+He is also known as Ghemon Scienz and Gilmar.
+He was part of the Blue Nox and Unlimited Struggle collectives.

 His stage name is a tribute to the character Ishikawa Goemon XIII from Monkey Punch's manga series Lupin the Third.
 His debut album La rivincita dei buoni was released in 2007.
 In 2017 his single "Adesso sono qui" was included in the soundtrack of the videogame NBA 2K17.

 Ghemon participated at the Sanremo Music Festival 2019 with the song "Rose viola" and at the Sanremo Music Festival 2021 with "Momento perfetto".